University of Michigan School of Dentistry: Academics

 There are 143 full-time faculty and 343 part-time faculty.
 The average class size is 109 for the D.D.S. program and 30 for the B.S. dental hygiene program.

 Fields of study at the School of Dentistry include dental hygiene, oral health, biomaterials, endodontics, computerized dentistry, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, prosthodontics, and restorative dentistry.

 Among the student organizations at the School of Dentistry are the Alpha Omega, American Association of Women Dentists, the American Student Dental Association, the Christian Medical/Dental Society, Dental LGBA, Delta Sigma Delta, Hispanic Dental Association, Muslim Student Dental Association, Society of the American Indian Dentist, Student Council, Student National Dental Association, Student Research Group (SRG), Jonathan Taft Society, UM Asian Dental Student Organization, and Xi Psi Phi.

 The School's dental hygiene and D.D.S. programs are both accredited by the American Dental Association.

 The University of Michigan School of Dentistry is one of two dental schools in Michigan; the other is the University of Detroit Mercy School of Dentistry.

 The average undergraduate GPA of the entering D.D.S. class at the School of Dentistry is 3.82, with a DAT score of 22.

+Departments

+The University of Michigan School of Dentistry has the five academic departments: